Tiger Schulmann

-Daniel "Tiger" Schulmann (born July 2, 1962) is an American Kyokushin karateka and mixed martial arts trainer.
+Daniel "Tiger" Schulmann (born July 2, 1962) is an American Kyokushin Karate and mixed martial arts trainer.
 Daniel Schulmann has trained many pro fighters including Jimmie Rivera, Lyman Good, Shane Burgos, Julio Arce, and Uriah Hall.

-Biography
+Early life

-Schulmann began training in the martial arts in kyokushin karate at the age of six in New York City.
+Daniel Schulmann was born September 19, 1959 in New York City to a Jewish family.
+He began training in the martial arts in kyokushin karate at the age of six in New York City.
 He trained and competed throughout the United States, and internationally in Japan and Israel.
 As an adult, he has trained in grappling, boxing, kickboxing, and other martial arts disciplines.

-After completing his career as a fighter, he opened his first training center in 1984, known as United American Karate (UAK), in Quakertown, Pennsylvania.
-Over time the name of his style changed first to Tiger Schulmann's Karate (TSK), then to Tiger Schulmann's Mixed Martial Arts (TSMMA) and finally to Tiger Schulmann's Martial Arts (TSMA).

 Professional career

 Schulmann was the North American Mas Oyama Full-Contact Karate Champion for six consecutive years (1979–1984).
 In 1979, he was also the United States representative in the World Open Full-Contact Karate Championships in Tokyo.
 He was the youngest fighter, one of only eight fighters chosen nationwide.
 Schulmann was inducted into the North American Grappling Association Hall of Fame as a founding member in 2005 and the New Jersey Martial Arts Hall of Fame with the “Lifetime Achievement Award” in 2013.